• Skip to primary navigation

 Store any leftovers in an airtight container in the refrigerator.
 It will keep for 3 or 4 days.

-The cashew cream may separate a little in the refrigerator.
-Just give it a stir while reheating.
+If the cashew cream separates a little in the refrigerator, just give it a stir while reheating.

 Reheat the soup in a pot on the stove, or in the microwave.